 Things to do at Christmas in Cleveland (in 2022)

-1. Kick off the holiday season at Winterfest
+1. Kick off the holiday season at WinterLand

 Where: Public Square and downtown Cleveland

-Winterfest itself is a one-day event that takes place in Public Square and surrounding downtown area, featuring live music, carriage rides, ice skating, food trucks, pop-up shopping, and more.
-The event culminates in the lighting of the Public Square Christmas tree and a fireworks show.
+The kick-off event on Nov.
+26 will include live music, ice skating, food trucks, fire pits, and more.
+The event culminates in the lighting of the Public Square Christmas tree and a fireworks show after dark.

 How much: Free

 Other neighborhood holiday kick-off events to look forward to include: